-The type of files you edit in SpecsIntact are called Sections - when you see them on your computer system, they have a file extension of .sec.
-Although they can be created from scratch, most of the time you'll be editing Section files that you copy from a Master.
+The type of files you edit in SpecsIntact are called Sections - when you see them on your computer system, they have a file which the the to

 Masters contain 49 Divisions that group the Sections based on their content.
 You can identify which Division a Section belongs to by looking at the first two numbers in the Section Name.
 For example, Section 21 12 00 Standpipe Systems comes from Division 21 Fire Suppression.